Xadeck/behindthekeyboard/source/_posts/2014-03-22-bash-readline-key-bindings.markdown

 "C-x!": magic-space
 ```

-Now, you just have to type `!m`, followed by `C-x!` and then move along the command line and edit it has you want.
+Now, you just have to type `!m`, followed by **Ctrl+x !** and then move along the command line and edit it has you want.
 Much faster than searching through the history with the arrow keys.

 ## Arbitrary macro